Who we are.

 Domain depth over surface breadth

 We'd rather do fewer things properly than spread thin.
-RadAIx is our focus right now because we have the specific expertise — in AI and in healthcare — to build it credibly.
+RadiAIx is our focus because we have the specific expertise — in AI and healthcare — to build it credibly.

 Learning by doing, not by watching

-Our training program is built on the conviction that AI skills are developed on real projects.
-Our first cohort will work on actual engineering problems, with real stakes.
+Our training program rests on one conviction: AI skills are built on real projects.
+The first cohort works on actual engineering problems, with real stakes.

 Local context baked in, not bolted on